preterag/pipe-pop/README.md

 If you don't have a Solana wallet, you can:
 1. Skip the wallet setup during installation
 2. Set up a wallet later using: `pop --pubKey <YOUR_WALLET>`
-3. Follow our guide to create a Solana wallet: https://docs.surrealine.com/wallet-guide

 ## Update Process